 Meaning of Counseling and Guidance

-The term “counseling” refers to a talking therapy in which a person (the client) openly shares their problems and emotions with the counselor, who then offers advice or assists the client in resolving the issues.
+The term “counselling” refers to a talking therapy in which a person (the client) openly shares their problems and emotions with the counsellor, who then offers advice or assists the client in resolving the issues.
 It seeks to examine topics that cause emotional distress or mental instability and make you feel uneasy, whether they are personal or socio-psychological problems.
-The counselor modifies the client’s perspective to assist the client in making the best decision or selecting a course of action.
+The counsellor modifies the client’s perspective to assist the client in making the best decision or selecting a course of action.

 The term “guidance” refers to the provision of suggestions and instructions on various subjects by someone with greater knowledge or authority.
 Guidance involves providing advice or support to individuals, particularly students, on matters such as selecting a field of study, career choices, employment, or vocational preparation, from an individual who possesses expertise or superior knowledge in the relevant field.
 It entails directing, overseeing, or guiding someone toward a specific course of action.